How to Grow and Care for Trumpet Creeper

 Light Requirements

 Trumpet Creepers thrive in full sun, requiring at least 6 hours of direct sunlight each day.
-While they can tolerate partial shade, their flowering may be reduced.
+While they can tolerate partial shade, reduced flowering may occur in less than optimal light conditions.

 Temperature and Humidity

 This plant prefers warm climates and is hardy in USDA zones 4-9.
-It can tolerate a range of temperatures but flourishes best in temperatures between 70°F and 90°F (21°C – 32°C).
-Humidity levels should be moderate; however, the Trumpet Creeper is quite adaptable.
+It flourishes best in temperatures between 70°F and 90°F (21°C – 32°C).
+Although it can adapt to various humidity levels, moderate humidity is preferred for optimal growth.

 Soil Requirements

-Trumpet Creepers prefer well-draining soil that is rich in organic matter.
-A slightly acidic to neutral pH (6.0 to 7.0) is ideal.
-If your soil is heavy clay, consider amending it with compost or well-rotted manure to improve drainage.
+Trumpet Creepers prefer well-draining soil rich in organic matter.
+An ideal pH range is slightly acidic to neutral (6.0 to 7.0).
+If your soil is heavy clay, amend it with compost or well-rotted manure to enhance drainage and fertility.

 Watering

-While establishing, Trumpet Creepers require regular watering to keep the soil moist but not soggy.
-Once established, they are relatively drought-tolerant; however, consistent moisture will promote better flowering.
+While establishing, Trumpet Creepers require regular watering to maintain moist soil without becoming soggy.
+Once established, they exhibit good drought tolerance; however, consistent moisture will promote better flowering and overall health.

 Seasonal Care Tips